If you own a business in the cannabis industry, odds are you know it moves pretty FAST.

 Fast forward a few years, and now there are regulations that limit the potency within products, how they are manufactured, distributed and sold.

 More than half of the brands that once existed in the black market are gone and the ones that are legal are barely surviving while the industry becomes more and more concentrated.

 According to an interview between MJBiz Daily and CanopyBoulder’s CEO, Patrick Rea, he says “It’s incredibly hard work to eke out a profit, especially if you’re paying your taxes and remaining compliant with all of the regulations”, “The most common theme I hear from operators is that they’re just tired.”, “They’re tired of the headaches, the regulations, the costs, the 18-hour days.
 They’re eager to cash out”.

 Just a few month ago, High Hampton Holdings acquired California Gold Inc., an established cannabis edible brand with seven award-winning, multi-strain flavor chocolate bars across California dispensaries.

-With the license to grow, manufacture, test, distribute and sell, vertically integrated businesses like High Hampton are not only able to lay the perfect foundation for brands by providing ample supply in the months and years that lie ahead but, they’re also able to control their own supply chain, reduce costs and acquire even more brands under one roof.
+With the license to grow, manufacture, distribute and sell, vertically integrated businesses like High Hampton are not only able to lay the perfect foundation for brands by providing ample supply in the months and years that lie ahead but, they’re also able to control their own supply chain, reduce costs and acquire even more brands under one roof.